YouTransactor-SAS/mPOS-SDK-Android/README.md

 During the life of the terminal, the firmware could be updated (to get bug fix, evolutions..), the contact and contactless configuration also could be updated.
 The Terminal's documentation describe how these updates can be done and which RPC to use to do that.

-If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to download & intall the binary update.
+If you will use our TMS, this can be done transparentlly by calling first the ` mdmCheckUpdate`  method to get the TMS configuration and compare it with current versions, then the ` mdmUpdate`  to download & install the binary update.

 #### 6.4 System logs